SidOfc/browserino/README.md

 # Browserino

-A UserAgent sniffer with Rails >= 3.2.0 integration
+A UserAgent sniffer with Rails >= 3.2.0 integration.
+The sniffer can currently identify 22 bots (of which 6 social media and 5 search engines), 14 browsers, 9 operating systems, 6 programming language UA's and 4 consoles.

 ## Status